jimm/elixir-midifile/README.md

   uses the to_s method of each event.

 * examples/reader2text.rb dumps a MIDI file as text.
-It subclasses MIDI::SeqReader instead of creating a sequence containing tracks and events.
+It subclasses Midifile.SeqReader instead of creating a sequence containing tracks and events.

 * examples/transpose.rb transposes all note events (note on, note off, poly pressure) on a specified channel by a specified amount.